Pulkit-Khandelwal/purple-mri/docker/exvivo_docker.md

 bash clean_labels_final.sh

 # Convert Docker to Singularity
-I converted the Docker image to Singularity and it should run on a linix machine with a GPU.
+I converted the Docker image to Singularity and it should run on a linux machine with a GPU.
 Functionality remains the same.

 Pull the latest `sif` image:
+The {LATEST_TAG} is the same as the Docker image.
 `singularity pull exvivo_dl_segm_pull.sif oras://registry-1.docker.io/pulks/exvivo_dl_segm_tool:v{LATEST_TAG}`

 Run the following command:
 `singularity exec --nv --bind /data/username/:/data/exvivo exvivo_dl_segm_pull.sif /bin/bash -c "/src/commands_nnunet_inference.sh ${OPTION}"`

-### FOR DEVELOPERS
+### FOR DEVELOPERS ONLY
 #### How did I build the Singularity container?
 #### Native no-root installation of Singularity